vivkaz/CQE/README.md

 # CQE
+## This is Version 2 and all updates will be applied to this branch.

 ## Evaultion and data in [CQE_Evaluation](https://github.com/satya77/CQE_Evaluation).

 A Framework for Comprehensive Quantity Extraction.
 This repository contains code for the paper: